 Particular care must be exercised with the activation and promulgation of virtual AIS AtoN so as to avoid errors, particularly errors in position, and to avoid the unintentional creation of situations where mariners could be faced with too much information, irrelevant information, or information that results in confusion or distraction.

-For further information regarding Mobile AtoN refer to IALA Guideline G1154 Use of Mobile AtoN.
+For further information regarding Mobile AtoN refer to IALA Guideline G1154 Use of Mobile Aids to Navigation.
+[1]

 See Annex B for guidance on criteria for establishing AIS AtoN.